rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: No, because Array.prototype.fill doesn't do the `toNumber` coersion.

 DE: It got re-factored after ...
-Shared Array buffers
+Shared Array buffers.

 AWB: ...